Lars Nootbaar Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.74 team ERA ranks 24th across all league pitching staffs.
+- The Reds have a 4.77 team ERA that ranks 24th across all MLB pitching staffs.

-- The Reds allow the third-most home runs in baseball (199 total, 1.4 per game).
+- The Reds give up the third-most home runs in baseball (200 total, 1.4 per game).

+- The Reds will look to Spiers (0-0) in his second start of the season.

+- The righty last pitched on Sunday against the Chicago Cubs, when he threw four innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.